 – Both parties need separate counsel (aka, their own lawyer) when drawing up the document,

 – Both parties are required to provide a full financial disclosure, and

 – Neither party is forced to sign under duress.

 Are you considering a post-nuptial agreement?
 Learn how one could fit your needs, and get answers to your questions, by speaking with an attorney.
-To schedule your free confidential attorney consultation, call us at 888-888-0919, or please click the button below.
+To schedule your initial confidential attorney consultation, call us at 888-888-0919, or please click the button below.